What is the Royal Navy Design System?

 - Components - individual elements that make up a page, such as drop-downs, buttons and headings.

 - Patterns - collections of components to describe how a user is presented with a simple workflow.
 For example, the form components making up a ‘sign in’ dialogue box.

 Having a pre-made library of styles, components and patterns reduces the barrier to entry when building new software.
 It saves designers and developers time as they do not need to create many common elements from scratch, and can re-use proven code.
-For example, the appearance and functional behaviour of a button is defined in the Standards.
+For example, the appearance and functional behaviour of a button is defined in the Design System.

-Royal Navy users of NELSON systems have a consistent experience when switching between applications.
+Royal Navy users have a consistent experience when switching between applications.
 This reduces the need to learn new systems and reduces training times.
 Guidance around each component and pattern ensures that design elements always have a consistent behaviour, for example, a red button would always indicate a destructive action such as ‘delete’.

-NELSON Standards are rooted in Navy doctrine and align with its core values.
+The Royal Navy Design System is rooted in Navy doctrine and align with its core values.
 By maintaining a disciplined approach to design and development of Applications and respecting the Standard, we ensure that end-users are well-equipped to perform their role, and can work to the best of their abilities.

 Using the Design System correctly enables the integrity of software to be maintained.
 Royal Navy Applications are characterised by their design based on end-user needs, consistent and predictable behaviour and high quality user experiences.
 Costs are reduced as designers and developers do not need to start over with new codebases and visual language for every project.